DavidButterfield/SCST-Usermode-Adaptation/README.md

 An adaptation of the iSCSI-SCST storage server software to run entirely in usermode on an unmodified Linux kernel
 *David A. Butterfield*

-This project adapts the SCST iSCSI storage server software, normally resident in the Linux kernel, to run entirely in usermode on an unmodified kernel.
+This project adapts the SCST iSCSI storage server software, which normally resides in the Linux kernel, to run entirely in usermode on an unmodified kernel.
 The resulting executable can run as a regular (non-super) user, as long as it has permission to access the backing storage.
 A paper describing the work and performance study is [here](https://davidbutterfield.github.io/SCST-Usermode-Adaptation/docs/SCST_Usermode.html
        "A paper describing the work in detail").